dokterbob/django-popularity/README.rst

     equally good.
 If you have a preference for either one, please let me know because two options to do exactly the same sounds like overhead to me.

-    **Lastly**, django-popularity has recently been extended with a beautiful AJAX way to register views for an object.
-This is useful for interactive scripted ways of viewing objects, for instance for registering views of movies.
-As of now it is still very much a work in progress but it seems to work quite well.
+    **Lastly**, django-popularity has recently been extended with a direct way to register views for an object.
+This is useful for interactive scripted ways of viewing objects, for instance for registering movie plays.

-    (But are, however, much welcomed by the author.)
+    This view also has an AJAX feature, allowing one to request the number of views for a specific object.
+There are three ways to use this view:

+    #)  Use a normal GET request will simply return the number of views as
+        plaintext.

+    #)  Use an AJAX GET request to retrieve the number of views in JSON form,
+        the result of which looks like: `{'views': <viewcount>}`

+    #)  Any POST request will return the same information but will also
+        increase the view count.

     To use this, add the following to your `urls.py`::